 Working abroad sounds like an adventure to many people.
-However, job search in Italy needs more than just the obvious Italy cover letter and Italy CV writing and translation - it requires careful preparation for the successful passing of the Italy job interview.
+However, a job search in Italy needs more than just the obvious Italy cover letter and Italy CV writing and translation - it requires careful preparation for the successful passing of the Italy job interview.
 You will face issues that probably did not even cross your mind when you decided to apply for work in Italy.

 Do not take to lightly the big influence an Italy cover letter can have on the results of your adventure!
 For instance, you will experience the different immigration rules and practices, odd job application procedures, unusual selection trends and new management culture.

-When applying for an employment in Italy, you may use either Italian or English language, depending on the company and your fluency.
+When applying for employment in Italy, you may use either Italian or English language, depending on the company and your fluency.
 Stick to one language once chosen.
-However, not knowing the Italian language will put you at real disadvantage from the local job seekers.
+However, not knowing the Italian language will put you at a real disadvantage from the local job seekers.
 The basic knowledge of Italian is considered necessary to cope with daily office life and life outside work.

 Under most circumstances, an Italy cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.

 An Italy cover letter is an integral part of your job application.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

-On typed, maximum one page conventional and formal cover letter, explain briefly, why you are interested in the job and the company, but leave the full explanation about your motivation until the interview when it can be given orally.
+On a typed, maximum one page conventional and formal cover letter, explain briefly, why you are interested in the job and the company, but leave the full explanation about your motivation until the interview when it can be given orally.

-Stay away from use of anonymous addresses such as “Dear Sir/Madam” or “To whom it may concern”.
+Stay away from the use of anonymous addresses such as “Dear Sir/Madam” or “To whom it may concern”.
 Take the time to research every employer's organization and customize your Italy cover letter to fit the position.
 Whenever possible, address your letter to a specific person.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.